LTM's small farm is completely off the grid. Her family uses solar and alternative power sources for lighting, cooking, animal fencing, etc.

-As word spreads of my husband's magnificent chilli spread, made from our home-grown, organic tomatoes, chillies, garlic and other herbs, he is being inundated with offers to 'name his own price' in return for a precious jar.
+As word spreads of my husband's magnificent chili spread, made from our home-grown, organic tomatoes, chilies, garlic, and other herbs, he is being inundated with offers to "name his own price" in return for a precious jar.

-Fortunately one of the fans of his chilli-spread is a local builder who has a constant flow of excess building materials including timber and insulation materials.
-The wall between the garden shed and the green house is now nicely insulated.
+Fortunately one of the fans of his chili spread is a local builder who has a constant flow of excess building materials including timber and insulation materials.
+The wall between the garden shed and the greenhouse is now nicely insulated.

 In my world of off-grid living, everyone checks with others before taking anything of potential value to the community rubbish tip.
 Once the decision is made to discard an item like an old washing machine or an old electric oven, conversations with friends make at least a passing reference to its availability.

 Just last week, I requested an oven door.
 I'm in the process of creating a rammed earth wall around the entry to my below-ground fire bunker and have been giving thought to "peepholes."

 Hmmm.
 Oven doors survive extreme heat.
 I wonder if I could ram earth around an oven door, leaving just a small portion exposed to allow me to see through it if I wanted to check the progress of a wildfire.
 I now have a door so I can experiment.